At Juilliard this fall Rodd is playing the role of 'G' in Christopher Chen's new play, Passage, directed by Dawn Saito.

-This spring 2021, Rodd will be playing Hamlet at The Juilliard School.
+This winter 2021, Rodd will be playing Hamlet in Hamlet at The Juilliard School.

 Rodd played Mitch the Grinch in MoveOn's parody video "You're a Mean One, Mr. Mitch".

 Rodd is now represented by Michael Raymen in the New York Commercial Department at Buchwald.

 Rodd Cyrus Farhadi will now be going by just his first and middle name, Rodd Cyrus.

 This summer, Rodd workshopped Jeannette again playing Contender 1 alongside Karen Olivo, Jessica Vosk, and Beth Malone.
 The creative team included Erin Ortman, Ari Afsar, Lauren Gunderson, and Mary-Mitchell Campbell.
 The workshop was for industry guests and professionals.

 During quarantine, Rodd recorded the original song "Fine" from Relapse the Musical, written my Louis Josephson.

 This summer Rodd will be a part of Chautauqua's 2020 Summer Conservatory Company.
 In addition to various classes with industry professionals, Rodd will be workshopping Heather Raffo's new play, "Tomorrow Will Be Sunday", directed by Jenny Koons.

 During quarantine, Rodd joined his Juilliard classmates in "Bolero Juilliard".
 Rodd is dancin' in the rain right after Patti LuPone and Laura Linney at 7:40.